gudwin/botbuilder-unit/README.md

 `npm install --save-dev botbuilder-unit`

 # Change log
+- 0.2.3 - fixed error with case then multiple messages from users awaited
 - 0.2.2 - updated error messages in case if current message in script does not matching pattern for a bot's message
 - 0.2.0 - removed ambiguity with user and bot messages, using "user" and "bot" instead of "out" and "in"
 - 0.1.0 - initial version